vishvAsa/sanskrit/vyAkaraNam/whitney/17_Chapter_XIII_VERBAL_ADJECTIVES_AND_NOUNS_PARTICIPLES_INFINITIVES_GERUNDS.md

 `-kṣayya, jáyya, bháyya, lāyya; návya, bhávya, hávya, bhāvyá; vā́rya`: and, in the later language, `nīya, jeya, dhūya` (such cases are wanting earlier).
-In a few instances, a short vowel adds `t` before the suffix: thus, `itya, mitya, çrútya, stútya, kṛtya` (the only Vedic examples). —
+In a few instances, a short vowel adds `t` before the suffix: thus, `itya, mitya, śrútya, stútya, kṛtya` (the only Vedic examples). —
 3. Medial `a` remains unchanged or is lengthened: thus, `dábhya, vándya, sádya`; `mā́dya, vā́cya`. — 4.
 Medial `i`-, `u`-, and `ṛ`-vowels are unchanged or have the `guṇa`-strengthening: thus,